mapellidario/root-ansible/README.md

 This playbook requires that the host machine has ansible v2.2, since the argument `remote_src` of the module `unarchive` was not present before.

 It may be possible to install root-cern on some guest machines by changing the inventory.
-Te requirements would then be having ansible v2.2 installed on the host machine and having an ssh connection to the guest machines.
+The requirements would then be having ansible v2.2 installed on the host machine and having an ssh connection to the guest machines.

 ## Details